francoislegd/BSCV_ROS/README.md

 # REPOSITORY CONTENT

 ### File list
+List of all the files and their dependencies in this repository

 ### Original Code links
+Links to original, unmodified files packages

 ### Information links
+Links to the differents sections of this readme

 # IMPLEMENTATION

 ### Setup Material
+Turtlebot, Phantom-X pincher arm, ROS indigo, Computer as workstation, Lidar system

 ### Starting bases

 #### Packages
+Turtlebo_bringup, Turtlebot_navigation, turtlebot_arm, Turtlebot_arm_moveit_demos

 #### Executable scripts
+go to a specific position.py, pick_and_place.py

 ### Original Commandlines and Topics